Accessibility

 Bottom

-To help make our 2024 program more accessible, ABC Newcastle’s Dan Cox has recorded a reading of the program.
-It is a condensed version and is divided into three daily segments to make it easier for those who aren’t attending across all three days.
+To help make our 2026 program more accessible, Dan Cox has recorded a reading of the program with the support of 2NURFM.
+The program is divided into separate episodes to make it easier for listeners to focus on the timing that most interests them.

 You can listen via your preferred podcast app such as Spotify, or else the following links: